Migdal-Eliashberg theory as a classical spin chain: Mapping to a Heisenberg spin chain

 \en where $\Omega$ and $K$ are the \textit{renormalized} phonon frequency and spring constant.
 See Appendix~\ref{standardapp} for $\lam(\omega_l)$ and $\lam=\lam(\omega_l=0)$ for dispersing phonons.
 At times we will consider the strong coupling limit $\lam\to\infty$, which is equivalent to $\Omega\to 0$ or $K\to0$ for the Holstein model.

-The stationary point equations for the free energy~\re{feH1}, are the \textit{Eliashberg equations}~\cite{eli1st},
+The stationary point equations for the free energy~\re{feH1}, are the \textit{Eliashberg equations}~\cite{eli1st}

-where \beg \lam_{nm}=\lambda(\omega_n-\omega_m). \en Note also that \beg \lambda_{nn}=\lambda, \en diverges in the strong coupling limit.
+where \beg \lam_{nm}=\lambda(\omega_n-\omega_m). \en Note also that \beg \lambda_{nn}=\lambda \en diverges in the strong coupling limit.

-It is convenient to introduce new variables -- complex $F(\tau)$ and real $G(\tau)$, such that, \beg \Phi(\tau)=\pi \lambda(\tau) F(\tau),\quad \Sigma(\tau)=\pi \lambda(\tau) G(\tau). \en In frequency representation we have, \beg
+It is convenient to introduce new variables, complex $F(\tau)$ and real $G(\tau)$, such that \beg \Phi(\tau)=\pi \lambda(\tau) F(\tau),\quad \Sigma(\tau)=\pi \lambda(\tau) G(\tau). \en In frequency representation we have \beg

-\en and \eref{elifamiliar3} becomes, \beg
+\en and \eref{elifamiliar3} becomes \beg

-\en On the stationary point, the fields $F_n$ and $G_n$ correspond to the anomalous and normal Green's functions integrated over the single-particle energy, see Appendix~\ref{gfapp}.
-We also show in Appendix~\ref{gfapp} that assuming time reversal symmetry, $\Sigma_n$ is real and odd in $\omega_n$ and $|\Phi_n|$ is even.
+\en On the stationary point, the fields $F_n$ and $G_n$ correspond to the anomalous and normal Green's functions integrated over the single-particle energy (see Appendix~\ref{gfapp}).
+We also show in Appendix~\ref{gfapp} that assuming time-reversal symmetry, $\Sigma_n$ is real and odd in $\omega_n$ and $|\Phi_n|$ is even.
 Therefore, $G_n$ is real and odd and $|F_n|$ is even.

-Observe that \eref{fg} implies a constraint on the variables $G_n$ and $F_n$, \beg G_n^2+|F_n|^2=1. \en This means that we can trade these variables for three components of a \textit{classical spin} $\bm S_n$ of unit length, $\bm S^2_n=1$, \beg S_n^z=G_n,\quad S_n^x=\Re (F_n),\quad S_n^y=\Im (F_n). \en It follows from \eref{fg} that, \beg F_n\Phi_n^*+G_n(\omega_n +\Sigma_n)= \sqrt{(\omega_n+\Sigma_{n} )^2 +| \Phi_{n} |^2}. \en This allows us to rewrite the free energy~\re{feH1} as, \beg H_s\equiv\frac{f}{\nu_0 T}=-2\pi \sum_n \omega_n S_n^z-\pi^2 T\sum_{nm} \lambda_{nm}{\bm S_n}\cdot {\bm S_m}. \en
+Observe that \eref{fg} implies a constraint on the variables $G_n$ and $F_n$: \beg G_n^2+|F_n|^2=1. \en This means that we can trade these variables for three components of a \textit{classical spin} $\bm S_n$ of unit length, $\bm S^2_n=1$: \beg S_n^z=G_n,\quad S_n^x=\Re (F_n),\quad S_n^y=\Im (F_n). \en It follows from \eref{fg} that \beg F_n\Phi_n^*+G_n(\omega_n +\Sigma_n)= \sqrt{(\omega_n+\Sigma_{n} )^2 +| \Phi_{n} |^2}. \en This allows us to rewrite the free energy~\re{feH1} as \beg H_s\equiv\frac{f}{\nu_0 T}=-2\pi \sum_n \omega_n S_n^z-\pi^2 T\sum_{nm} \lambda_{nm}{\bm S_n}\cdot {\bm S_m}. \en